Scarface (1932 film): Analysis

-Scholars debate whether Scarface classifies as a film with historical significance or as merely a Hollywood gangster-era motion picture.
-Its historical significance was augmented by the film's writing credits: W.R.
-Burnett, author of gangster novel Little Caesar from which the film of the same name was based on, Fred D. Pasley, a prominent Chicago gangland historian, and ex-Chicago reporter Ben Hecht.
+Scholars debate whether Scarface classifies as a film with historical significance or a Hollywood gangster-era motion picture.
+Its historical significance was augmented by the film's writing credits: W. R. Burnett, author of gangster novel Little Caesar from which the film of the same name was based on; Fred D. Pasley, a prominent Chicago gangland historian; and Ben Hecht, an ex-Chicago reporter.
 Events similar to the assassination of Jim Colismo and the St. Valentine's Day Massacre contribute to the film's realism and authenticity.
-Film critic Robert E. Sherwood stated that the film "merits...as a sociological or historical document," and "an utterly inexcusable attempt has been made to suppress it—not because it is obscene...but because...it comes too close to telling the truth."
+Film critic Robert E. Sherwood stated that the film "merits...as a sociological or historical document", and "an utterly inexcusable attempt has been made to suppress it—not because it is obscene...but because...it comes too close to telling the truth."

 Excess

-According to film studies professor Fran Mason, a prominent theme in the film is excess.
+According to film studies professor Fran Mason, excess is a prominent theme in the film.
 The opening of the film sets the stage as Big Louie Costillo sits in the remnants of a wild party, convincing his friends his next party will be bigger, better, and have "much more everything".
-This indicates the excessive life of a gangster, whether in pleasure or in violence.
+This indicates the excessive life of a gangster, whether in pleasure or violence.
 The death scene of Costillo sets the next tone of excess.
-In this scene, the audience sees only the shadow of Tony Camonte with a gun, hears the shots and the sound of the body hitting the floor.
+In this scene, the audience sees only the shadow of Tony Camonte with a gun, hears the shots, and the sound of the body hitting the floor.
 The violent scenes become more severe as the film progresses.
-Most of the violence in the film is shown through montage, as scenes go by in sequence, showing the brutal murders that Tony and his gang commit such as roughing up bar owners, a drive-by bombing, and the massacre of seven men against a wall.
-A scene shows a peel-off calendar rapidly changing dates while shot by a machine gun, making the excessive violence clear.
+Most of the violence in the film is shown through montage, as scenes go by in sequence, showing the brutal murders that Tony and his gang commit, such as roughing up bar owners, participating in a drive-by bombing, and massacring 7 men against a wall.
+A scene shows a peel-off calendar rapidly changing dates while being shot by a machine gun, making the excessive violence clear.
 The violence is not only perpetrated by the gangsters.
 The police in the final scene with Tony and Cesca spare no effort to catch the notorious Camonte siblings, visible through the disproportionate number of police officers and cars surrounding the apartment complex to apprehend one man.
 Tony and the police's excessive use of violence throughout the film normalizes it.
 An element of parody underlies Tony's abnormal joy in using Tommy guns.
 In the scene in the restaurant in which men from the North Side gang attempt to shoot Tony with a Tommy, he obtains pleasure from the power.
 Rather than cowering beneath the tables, he tries to peek out to watch the guns in action, laughing maniacally from his excitement.
-He reacts jovially upon getting his first Tommy gun and enthusiastically leaves to, "write [his] name all over the town with it in big letters."
+He reacts jovially upon getting his first Tommy gun and enthusiastically leaves to "write [his] name all over the town with it in big letters".